 The Guild’s day-to-day Administration is looked after by Kim Furnell.
-Should you have any queries in relation to the Guild’s activities, please direct them to him in the first instance, or to the relevant Committee member.
+Should you have any queries in relation to the Guild’s activities, please direct them to her in the first instance, or to the relevant Committee member.
 You can email Kim here - email@example.com.

 The Guild’s constitution requires us to hold an Annual General Meeting each year.
-We held our first virtual AGM in November 2020, due to the pandemic.
-The next AGM will be held in late 2021.
-It is free to attend, and must be attended by 7.5% of the Guild’s membership to be quorate.
+The next AGM will be held in late 2022.
+It is free to attend, and must be attended by 10% of the Guild’s membership to be quorate.
 Should any changes need to be made to the Guild’s constitution, they can be voted on at the AGM.
 The last two AGMs have taken place virtually.

 Code of Conduct

-The GFW Code of Conduct can be found on the website here.
+The full Guild of Food Writers Code of Conduct can be found here.

 The Guild is served by a Committee of fifteen elected members, who work across the Guild activities on a voluntary basis for a four year term.
-Committee members are voted in by the membership and can serve for up to four years.
-The full list of Committee members is on the website here, featured in the footer of all Guild emails, and it is now sent in a designated email to all members, following the AGM.
+Committee members are voted in by the Committee and can serve for up to 4 years.
+The full list of Committee members is featured in the footer of all Guild emails, and it is now sent in a designated email to all members, following the AGM.
 You can find out who is on the current committee here.

 If you are looking for contact details for a Guild member, or are wondering if someone is a Guild member or not, you will find a listing of all current members on the website under ‘Directory' or by clicking here.
 You can also search for individual members, and their contact details, by tapping their name into the search box or by searching here.

 The GFW operates an exclusive discount scheme with a wide range of businesses, which mainly offers food and drink products, kitchen equipment and cookery book services.
 We regularly feature discounts in our newsletter and full details can be found online.
 Most discounts are in the form of an online discount code.

-To find our full list of discounts and the relevant codes to redeem, log on to the GFW website, and type ‘discounts’ in the search bar (which has a magnifying glass icon).
+To find our full list of discounts and the relevant codes to redeem, log on to the GFW website, and it is linked in the text at the top of the page.

 Should you wish to recommend a business to join the discount scheme, please email firstname.lastname@example.org.

 The Guild is committed to offering a supportive and inclusive community for all members.
-You can read more on this on our website.
-The Guild Committee has a full member, Mallika Basu, who is dedicated to Diversity issues.
+You can read more on this here.
+The Guild Committee team includes Mallika Basu, Sumayya Usmani and Chetna Makan who are dedicated to Diversity issues.

-At the time of writing, all of our events are held online through Zoom but we are beginning to meet back in person again.
+At the time of writing, many of our events are held online through Zoom but we are beginning to meet back in person again.
 We hope to continue the online programme in conjunction with in person events as both have proved successful in equal measure.
 Events are sent to members in a dedicated email, listing the details.
-To book a place, please email Henry email@example.com.
+To book a place, please email Kim email@example.com.

 Where spaces to events are limited, we assign them on a first come, first served basis, and we keep a waiting list in the event of cancellations.
 We only do this where places need to be limited, due to the format of the event or supplies required for tastings.
 All other events are unlimited.